 Malaysia Flood Case Study

-This case study is about the 2014-15 Malaysia flood event during 15 December 23014 and 3 January 2015, 21 people died and more than 250,000 people were displaced from their homes.
+This case study is about the 2014-15 Malaysia flood event during 15 December 2014 and 3 January 2015, 21 people died and more than 250,000 people were displaced from their homes.
 The economic cost of disaster relief, clean-up, infrastructure loss and rebuilding exceeded 9.4 billion US dollars.
-This area is subjected to significant large scale and mesoscale interactions, such as: topographic feature induced distribution of deep convection; northeasterly cold surges dominate the low-level circulation patterns; quasi–stationary Borneo vortex; and Madden-Julian Oscillations (MJO) which occurs on intra-seasonal time scales peak amplitude during boreal winter over the Maritime Continent.
+This area is subject to significant large scale and mesoscale interactions, such as: topographic feature induced distribution of deep convection; north-easterly cold surges dominate the low-level circulation patterns; quasi–stationary Borneo vortex; and Madden-Julian Oscillations (MJO) which occurs on intra-seasonal time scales peak amplitude during boreal winter over the Maritime Continent.

 In this case, mechanism of the rainfall is mainly dominated by both the southwest monsoon and northeast monsoon which is not unusual.
 Flood was caused by excessive accumulated rainfall.
 Formation of the low pressure and its movement affected by the monsoon during the floods period from 12 December, 2014 to 3 January, 2015 was simulated by WRF facility as in Figure 5.
 Comparison of the weather conditions with the same period of time in 2013 is also provided.
 Multiple WRF schemes were implemented by gWRF portal facilities and need to verify by observation data which scheme is the best in terms of topographical features of different regions.